 We’re glad you’re here.

-St. Hugh’s Episcopal Church in Idyllwild, CA welcomes all visitors—whether online or at the church—in the spirit of peace, possibility, relationship, and healing that marked the ministry of Jesus.
+The Episcopal Church (in all its variety) welcomes all visitors—whether online, or in-person, (in study, prayer, worship, in service to others)—in the spirit of peace, possibility, relationship, and healing that marked the ministry of Jesus.
 Peace be with you.

 We believe God wants to answer that prayer–with our help.

 We take seriously the study of the Bible, holy scripture.
-This blog is a result of our current study and listening to the Spirit.
+This blog is a result of ongoing study and listening to the Spirit.
 We invite you to join us in this study (in person or online).
 Come, hear what the Spirit is saying.

 Using the links (below) you can find the latest posts and the archived posts in these areas: